anaserrasilva/islandNeighbours/README.md

 # islandNeighbours
-## R package to extract NNI and SD/RF islands from phylogenetic tree distributions
+## R package to extract NNI, RF and QD islands from phylogenetic tree distributions

 The functions in this package were originally described in Serra Silva and Wilkinson (202#).